abhijithvijayan/ghost-on-github-pages/README.md

 ```
 This will clone the empty repo to the 'static' folder inside ghost directory.

-## Write new Blog posts
-To write new Blog posts or update the existing ones, just start Ghost, edit, then generate and deploy the static pages.

-Write post in your browser [locally](http://localhost.2368/ghost).

 ## Deploy to GitHub Pages
 ```
 sudo buster generate --domain=http://localhost:2368